WELCOME TO CHELSEA

 In mid-1900, Twain was the guest of newspaper proprietor Hugh Gilzean-Reid at Dollis Hill House, located on the north side of London.
 Twain wrote that he had "never seen any place that was so satisfactorily situated, with its noble trees and stretch of country, and everything that went to make life delightful, and all within a biscuit's throw of the metropolis of the world."

 1839.
 Built to serve the new working class suburb ,as a chapel of ease, due to an overcrowded ST.LUKE’S, made a separate chapel 1860.
-Combined with ST.LUKE’S 1986.
+Combined with ST.LUKE’S in 1986.

 Arch.
 EDWARD BLORE, extension by ARTHUR REEVE, new West front by CAROE, entrance porch by WOODWARD.